hantsy/quarkus-sandbox/02-spring.md

 ## Creating a Spring Data specific Repository

- The following is an example of `PostRepository`.
+ The following is an example of `PostRepository`.  `JpaRepository` is from Spring Data JPA project which provides common operations  for JPA.

 ```java
 public interface PostRepository extends JpaRepository<Post, String>{}